NewJumper/Thats-A-Lot-Of-Items/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Report Issues
-about: Found a bug?
+about: Bug hunting time!
-labels: minor bug
+labels: bug
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
+**Description**
+Explanation of the current issue versus what is intended to happen or not happen, depending on the case.

-**To Reproduce**
+**Steps To Reproduce**
-Steps to reproduce the behavior:
 1. Go to '...'
-2. Click on '...'
+2. Try '...'
-3. Scroll down to '...'
-4. See error
+3. Boom, error

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+**Additional context**
+Add any other context about the problem here.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.